Currently Not Collectible: Unlocking The Powerful Tax Relief Secret

 It's important to note that CNC status does not eliminate the tax debt, and penalties and interest will continue to accrue on the unpaid balance.
 However, it does provide temporary relief from collection activities.
 The IRS will periodically review the taxpayer's financial situation to determine if it has improved enough to resume collection activities.

 Additionally, the IRS may file a tax lien against the taxpayer’s property while the account is in CNC status to protect the government’s interest in the tax debt.
 Because the CNC status and the application process can be complex, it may be helpful to consult with a tax professional or a tax attorney who can help you navigate the process and determine if this is the best option for your situation.
+One important thing to consider is that the IRS may still continue collection activities such as garnishing wages or levying bank accounts even while the account is in CNC status.
+It’s also crucial to keep in mind that entering into CNC status does not exempt you from filing your tax returns or paying any taxes due in future years.
+For more personalized advice, it’s a good idea to hire a tax professional who can provide tailored guidance for your specific circumstances.
+And remember, sometimes the best way to lower your tax liability is to hire your kids.

 IRS Currently Not Collectible Status Aka Currently Not Collectible